erivlis/graphinate/docs/tutorial.md

 ## Step 1: Initialize MusicBrainz

 First, we need to initialize the MusicBrainz client with a user agent.
-This helps identify our application when making requests to the MusicBrainz API.
+This helps identify the application when making requests to the MusicBrainz API.

 ```python